 Mediterranean Chickpea and Orzo Salad

-- 2 cups packed baby arugula, spinach, or a combination or both, roughly chopped
+- 2 cups baby arugula or spinach, or a combination or both, roughly chopped and packed

-- 1/4 cup olive oil, divided, plus more for serving
+- 1/4 cup extra-virgin olive oil divided, plus more for serving

 - Drain and return to pot, and stir with 1 tablespoon olive oil and greens.
 Allow greens to wilt from the heat of the pasta, stirring occasionally.
 Allow mixture to cool for at least ten minutes.

-- Meanwhile, whisk together the remaining 3 tablespoons olive oil, remaining 1 teaspoon salt, garlic, and lemon juice to make the dressing.
+- Meanwhile, whisk together the remaining 3 tablespoons olive oil, remaining 1 teaspoon salt, minced garlic clove, and lemon juice to make the dressing in the bottom of a large bowl

 - If you have time, allow salad to sit for at least thirty minutes (or overnight) in the fridge before serving to allow flavors to marry.